Matheusfrej/react-native-simple-snackbar/README.md

 export default function Component() {
   //...
+  // start controller empty
   const [status, setStatus] = useState()
   //...

   return (
     <View style={{flex: 1}}>

+      {/* When you want the SnackBar to be shown, just update the controller */}
       <TouchableOpacity onPress={() => setStatus({ content: 'My SnackBar Works!!' })}>
         <Text style={styles.text}>Touch here to activate snackbar</Text>
       </TouchableOpacity>

+      {/* Instantiate the SnackBar inside the container you want to show it */}
       <SnackBar setSnackBar={status} />
     </View>
   )